Yabashira Station

-Yabashira Station (八柱駅, Yabashira-eki) is a passenger railway station located in the city of Matsudo, Chiba Prefecture, Japan, operated by the private railway operator Shin-Keisei Electric Railway.
+Yabashira Station (八柱駅, Yabashira-eki) is a passenger railway station located in the city of Matsudo, Chiba Prefecture, Japan, operated by the private railway operator Keisei Electric Railway.

 Lines

-Yabashira Station is served by the Shin-Keisei Line, and is located 3.8 kilometers from the terminus of the line at Matsudo Station.
+Yabashira Station is served by the Keisei Matsudo Line, and is located 3.8 kilometers from the terminus of the line at Matsudo Station.

 Station layout

 The station consists of a single island platform, with an elevated station building.
 The station is adjacent to, but not directly connected to the Shin-Yahashira Station of the JR East’s Musashino Line.

 Platforms

 History

-Yabashira Station was opened on April 21, 1955.
+Yabashira Station was opened on 21 April 1955 on the Shin-Keisei Electric Railway.
 A new station building was completed in 2003.

+Effective April 2025, the station came under the aegis of Keisei Electric Railway as the result of the buyout of the Shin-Keisei Railway.
+The move was completed on 1 April 2025.

 Passenger statistics

 In fiscal 2018, the station was used by an average of 45,631 passengers daily.